snyang/run-anything/doc/ConceptModel.md

 ## Concepts

+- Host
+  The host of the HTML application, that is used to store the application settings, e.g. servers information.

 - Server
-  The information of the server to which this application is deployed.
+  The server which the HTML application can connect.

-- PropertySet
-  {name, description, properties[]}
-  Properties which are related to the server environment, would be used by executors.

-- Property
+- Host Settings/Server Settings/Context
-  {name, description, value}
-  A property and its value

 - User
   The running user information